monicapharm/Seattle-911-Calls/README.md

-# a8 - _d3_ Visualization
+# Seattle 911 Calls Visualization

-This repository contains an online interactive visualization of a data set created as part of an assignment for the _Introduction to Programming for Data Science and Visualization_ course at the UW iSchool.
+This repository contains an online interactive visualization of Seattle 911 calls
+* called APIs from data.seattle.gov
+* analyzed the data of incidents happened within 24 hours in Seattle
+* visualized the results on interactive map and graphs